asifdanishyar/OnlineShoppingApp/README.md

 like on different screen sizes.
 Further I used **print statement** to debug the issues.
 I created my own account and tested all the functions to make sure they work properly.
 In addition, I aslo asked my family and friends to test the project and give their feedback.
+1. **User doesn't get any confirmation email** - User can't receive any email as confirmation to their order.
+I and 5 other totur supporters have looked at it and couldn't find out where the issue is coming from becuause it doesn't show any error and of course such types of troubleshooting takes time. this needs to be solved in future.

 ### User Stories